-Many organizations often still struggle with the basics when it comes to analyzing data.
-For example, getting a report on “Last Month’s Sales by Region” to the appropriate staff in a timely manner with accurate data and data definitions that everyone understands is a challenge for many organizations.
-This hasn’t changed since I’ve been in the BI industry.
-But most now realize that they must do much more with data to outpace their competition and serve their customers better.
+Many organizations still struggle with data and analytics basics.
+Getting weekly/monthly/quarterly reports to the appropriate staff in a timely manner with accurate data and data definitions that everyone understands is a challenge for many organizations; yet, they realize that they must do much more with data to outpace their competition and better serve their customers.

 The reality is BI and IT projects are very different.
 When you approach BI and analytics projects, there are different steps you must take to ensure success.

-This is also still true.
-An agile methodology is a requirement for a successful BI or analytics project.
-But today, we find this approach is embraced across business – not just in BI and not just in IT.
-We still focus on fast time-to-value – which means short iterations and confidence that a feature left out now will be incorporated into the next iteration a few weeks (or less) later.
+We recommend an agile methodology for a successful BI or analytics project.
+This allows for fast time-to-value – which means short iterations and confidence that a feature left out now will be incorporated into the next iteration a few weeks (or less) later.

-While this is still true, the testing we do is a lot more pervasive throughout a project.
-We actually have shorter testing phases because we’ve done testing throughout the project.
-The rapid prototyping we now do allows a better understanding of the data at earlier stages of our projects which allows us (and our clients) to fix things before any dedicated testing phase.
+Testing should be pervasive throughout a project, during each iteration.
+The rapid prototyping we do allows a better understanding of the data at earlier stages of our projects which allows our clients to fix things before any dedicated testing phase.

-Change management was necessary because users liked the tools they frequently used and didn’t want to move to the new tool implemented with the data warehouses.
-Today, adoption rates of self-service BI tools are high because they are more intuitive and flexible to the business needs.
-But with powerful and decentralized analytic tools comes a need for centralized data stewardship so the company doesn’t lose the “one-version of the truth” trust in the data.
+Self-service BI tools are more popular than ever because they are more intuitive and flexible to the business needs.
+But with powerful and decentralized analytic tools, comes a need for centralized data stewardship so the company doesn’t lose the “one-version of the truth” trust in the data.

-Rather than teaching new tools and managing adoption, change management today is more focused on standardizing and managing processes, master data, and access to data.
-Make sure that you continue to define requirements from the users themselves and then implement a similar change management strategy we talked about years ago in the whitepaper.
+Rather than teaching new tools and managing adoption, change management today should be focused on standardizing and managing processes, master data, and access to data.

-I would, however, put a lot more emphasis on correcting the data in operational systems and even changing business processes as a result of findings during an analytics project – even during discovery or prototyping activities.
-We always (not almost always – always) find data quality issues and we often make recommendations to change source systems to help keep data cleaner.
+Business processes may need to be re-engineered as a result of findings during an analytics project – even during discovery or prototyping activities.
+For example, if you encounter a data quality issue, address source systems to help keep data cleaner.
 One simple example: changing a field from a free-form text field to a drop-down with defined options.

-It is still what we tell our clients.
-It gets our clients’ attention when they ask how long it takes to finish a BI effort and we say, “you will never finish. . .” and then go on to describe that they can certainly finish a well-scoped project in as little time as a week, but for an organization to really use data as a strategic asset, they will need to put a long-term program in place.
-Many more companies are realizing this today.
-Companies even take the concept a bit further and employ a Chief Data Officer whose full-time job is to make sure that the organization is making the most of their data.
+It gets our clients’ attention when they ask how long it takes to finish a BI effort and we say, “you will never finish.”
+Companies can finish a well-scoped project in as little time as a week, but for an organization to really use data as a strategic asset, they will need a Data Strategy and long-term roadmap that bridges the gap from current state to the desired future state.

 To thrive with your data, your people, processes, and technology must all be data-focused.
 This may sound daunting, but we can help you get there.
 Sign up to meet with one of our analytics experts who will review your data struggles and help map out steps to achieve data-driven decision making.